RFK Racing: Multiple drivers (2006)

 The truck switched to No. 6 and was shared by Nextel Cup veteran Mark Martin and rookie David Ragan.
 The No. 6 truck's new sponsor was Scotts, and the truck, piloted by Martin, won the first two races of the 2006 season.
 Martin then decided to race more races than he originally intended, and he only skipped races without a corresponding Nextel Cup event.
-Auggie Vidovich II drove for the Mansfield race after Ragan crashed the truck in practice, finishing 19th.
+Auggie Vidovich II drove for the Mansfield race after Ragan crashed the truck in practice, finishing nineteenth.
 Ragan shared the truck with Martin for the balance of the season and had six top-tens and one pole in the 6 truck.
 Martin had the most success in the truck, winning five races.
-Overall, the team finished 2nd in the owner's points.
+Overall, the team finished second in the owner's points.

 Travis Kvapil (2007)

 In 2007, Mark Martin moved on to a new role with another team.
 In his place, Roush-Fenway hired 2003 NCTS Champion Travis Kvapil.
 Kvapil, after two years of struggling to launch his Cup Series career, returned to the Truck Series in 2007.
 During the season, Kvapil almost won the opening race at Daytona, and won four races en route to a sixth-place finish in points.